apaijmans/AFS_genetic_legacy/README.md

 (2) Folder "fsc_pop2019": simulations compared to emperical data on the level of populations (locality)

-(3) Folder "":
+(3) Folder "sumstats_species":
+- sumstats_species: calculates summary statistics for other otariid species
+- compare_species_beeswarm_FigS5: creates plot showing allelic richness for all otariids (Fig S5)

-In addition, we slightly altered some specific functions of the package sealABC devtools::install_github("mastoffel/sealABC")
+In addition, we slightly altered some specific functions of the package sealABC (devtools::install_github("mastoffel/sealABC"))
+For this the script: mssumstatsAP is needed.
+This script can be found in all folders where it is used.

 The code is highly specific to the current analysis and probably has to be modified to be of use in other projects.